filecage/creator/README.md

 Creator will walk up the dependency tree and resolve any class which has no known instance yet.

 ## Injected Instances
-Creator is able to use a second and independent resource registry for each creation process.
-This allows bigger dependency requirements without affecting the handiness of classes.
+Creator is able to use an independent resource registry for a single creation process.
 ````php
 <?php
     $anotherClass = new AnotherClass();